 top of page

-/1/ Building Synthetic Microbial Communities
+/1/ Engineering Synthetic Microbial Communities

-/2/ Co-engineering Micro-Environments and Microbial Devices
+/2/ Co-engineering Microenvironments and Living Devices

 JSNN Cleanroom Facility